 Responsible, Accountable, Consulted and Informed.
 A mantra on most of the digital transformation projects I’ve been involved with.

 What makes digital transformation projects different to bog standard website projects is the number of internal and external stakeholders who are involved in the project process.
 The reality is that most of the time departments outside of IT and Marketing such as Customer Services, Finance and even Senior Management Teams are kept at arm’s length.
 Or Consulted and Informed.

 Moving forward any review of overarching customer strategy and technology infrastructure will have to consider how customers can be forgotten as much as how we gather information on them in the first place.
 I still think that RACI is applicable but that project discovery is likely to lead to change requests in internal data handling processes.
-This is likely to see less people kept at arm’s length and more of them being Responsible and Accountable.
+This is likely to see fewer people kept at arm’s length and more of them being Responsible and Accountable.

 What about Web Personalisation, Marketing Automation and Re-targeting?

-For organisations adopting personalisation strategies the current trend has been to use as many data collection points as possible to generate a 360’ view of customers.
+For organisations adopting personalisation strategies, the current trend has been to use as many data collection points as possible to generate a 360’ view of customers.

 It’s unlikely that we will see this practice change as it’s largely driven by customer interaction but having a Single Point of User Data (SPUD) will become more important (If you’re not sure what a SPUD is check out this webinar by our Customer Success Manager Eddie Ryce).
 Failing to have a central repository and strategy for gathering customer data will mean a lot of administration going through different systems and deleting records.
 One area that might be particularly interesting is IP tracking technology which is often kept away from customer CRM records.
 Sending personalised re-targeting messages based on previous activity could well lead to GDPR infringement.